JoshEllison/Free_Trivia_App/README.md

 The simple use of the question bank allows a user go hit the back button and re-attempt a question that they got incorrect.
 They could also hit the back previous button and continually rack up their score by resubmitting correct answers in that manner.

 # Next Steps
 Remove the previous button and implement a random selection from the question bank.
-Set up a boolean value for if the question has been used and populate the question bank without used questions for the next selection.